pib-rocks/software-setup/README.md

 - Edit `host_vars/pib/firstrun.yml`
   - Replace `<your_raspberrypi_username>` with the username you used for preparing your SD card for the pi with rpi-imager

-- Copy your ssh key to `templates/ssh.key`
+- Copy your public ssh key to `templates/ssh.key`

 ## Prepare the raspberry pi for the ansible setup: